l1siki-dev/okinawa_gametheory/README.md

 ### Plausible deniability of "for child" on pref.okinawa.jp

 We did just 2 lines.
 But I think that was enough to give you the idea.
-The official story is a lie.
+The official story is a fantasy.

 Let's move to meta-analysis.